fehlhabers/github-fairy/README.md

 # open-prs
-Utility to find open PRs in Github for a team
+CLI Utility to find open PRs in Github for a team written in Python